acacereswright/acacereswright.github.io/work.md

 title: Work Experience
 ---

+#### Teaching Assistant, University at Buffalo.
+August 2025 - Present

+I am working as a teaching assistant in the Department of Computer Science and Engineering, specifically for CSE 421/521: Operating Systems.
+My duties including holding weekly office hours, grading exams and assignments, and helping students through two projects designed to teach some operating system fundamentals.

 #### Graduate Research Assistant, University at Buffalo.
 June 2023 - Present

 I have been working with the [Computation and Equity (cUBe) Lab](https://cse.buffalo.edu/cubelab/), which is directed by Dr. Kenneth Joseph.
-Currently, I am currently working on comparing various ways individuals reacted to Bernie Sanders dropping out of the 2020 Democratic Primary (and thus the race for president as a whole).
-Along with this, I am investigating how people present themselves online, and how this varies across both geographic location and language.
+Currently, I am investigating how people present themselves online, and how this varies across both geographic location and language.
 From a more technical perspective this involves working how we can extract meaningful and relevant dimensions from text, and how large language models can aid this extraction.

 Previously, I developed tools for automatic stance detection using Large Language Models.
 A secondary goal of this project was to create a tool which takes in a large (several million) number of tweets and a small set of keywords and provides a set of similar tweets.